 Human Resources.
 The availability of a skilled and well-educated population is an important resource for Massachusetts.
 The level of education reached by the population of Massachusetts compares favorably with the level in the United States as a whole.
 In Massachusetts, 15.2 percent of residents age 25 and above never graduated from high school, as compared with 19.6 percent of their peers nationwide.
-The most significant difference between Massachusetts and the United States is the percentage of people age 25 and above with a Bachelor's Degree or higher: 33.2 percent in Massachusetts as compared to 24.4 percent for the United States as a whole.
+A significant difference between Massachusetts and the United States is the percentage of people age 25 and above with a Bachelor's Degree or higher: 33.2 percent in Massachusetts as compared to 24.4 percent for the United States as a whole.
 The proportion of college graduates increased by 4 percentage points in both the state and the nation between 1990 and 2000.
+Relative to the nation as a whole, Massachusetts has a lower percentage of adults (25 and older) who ended their schooling after high school or earlier, and a greater percentage of adults in every post-secondary category.
 The following chart shows the differences in educational attainment between Massachusetts and the United States for key threshold levels of education.
+Actual percentages are given for Massachusetts only, and each category represents the highest educational level reached for individuals in that group.